BackofenLab/CLIPcontext/README.md

 ```

 This command gets the input sites overlapping with intron regions.
-Intron regions to consider are defined by a transcript IDs list (--tr) and a GTF file (--gtf).
+Intron regions to consider are defined by a list of transcript IDs (--tr) and a GTF file (--gtf).
 See clipcontext int -h for available arguments.

 ```